hyperupcall-projects/sauerkraut/README.md

 ### Older Ideas

 **Entrypoints**.
 Entrypoints were created to make it easier to approximate tracking dependencies of a page.
 For example, if `/math/theme.cls` changed, then probably `/math/slides.tex` should be regenerated as well.
 This breaks down too often, as it's not uncommon for files under a particular directory to be unrelated.
 An alternative to entrypoints was tracking dependencies of a page by parsing the page with either regular expressions or a laguage parser library.
 This wasn't chosen since it would mean adding regular expressions or traverse functions for each markup language.
 And, detection would not be posssible with more dynamic markup languages.

+**Templating Library**: A templating library was initially helpful when starting the project.
+However, there were some limitations.
+It's hard to debug since there are no "stack traces".
+Composing partials is either not possible or is not well-supported.
+Also, there is no typechecking, and both intellisense and syntax highlighting is deficient.
+I also don't like the nature of the "partials" and "layouts" directory.
+I don't like their names and that they are very small files.
+All of is why I will just use JavaScript, which can do all of these things.